team142/mig-gres/README.md

 # Mig-gres
-# A drop-in PostgreSql schema migrator for a containerized world

 The goal of this project is to build a tiny drop-in Java service that will be able to update a Postgresql schema.